Allowable Business Expenses in the UK Complete HMRC List for SMEs

 • IT hardware

-For example, purchasing a laptop for daily operations falls under capital allowances rather than standard business expenses.
+For example, purchasing a laptop for daily operations falls under capital allowances rather than standard business expenses and is typically fully relieved in the year of purchase under either the AIA (sole traders, partnerships and companies) or full expensing (companies only).

 Understanding this distinction prevents incorrect deductions and supports accurate HMRC compliance.